BlueConLabs/Hck4G-0x0F/README.md

 Sponsor giveaways
 CyLynk training discounts or lab access
 Recognition for top phishing analysis
-Interested in submitting an application to speak at future BlueCon events?
+Interested in submitting an application to speak at future Hck4G events?
 You can apply here: https://forms.gle/k2S4s76jC8VbcgRh7
 Interested in volunteering?
 Let us know at the event.

-#BlueCon #AttackInformedDefence #KQLThreatHunting #APTDetection #PurpleTeam #CyberSecurityCommunity #BlueCrew
+#Hck4G #AttackInformedDefence #KQLThreatHunting #APTDetection #PurpleTeam #CyberSecurityCommunity #BlueCrew